 Two services were eliminated from the initial menu: a Rock Spring to Tysons BRT Connection and I-270 Light Rail.
 The latter option included segments that overlap both existing WMATA Metrorail Red Line and MARC service and performed poorly in pre-screening due to these redundancies.
-The Rock Spring to Tysons BRT option was outperformed slightly by the Purple Line Extension and significantly by the highway-running Managed Lanes Enhanced Commuter Bus option, which serves more communities.
+The Tysons-Rock Spring North Bethesda Transitway Extension Rock Spring to Tysons BRT option was outperformed slightly by the Purple Line Extension and significantly by the highway-running Managed Lanes Enhanced Commuter Bus option, which serves more communities.
 As such, it did not advance.
+The North Bethesda Transitway did not advance as Montgomery Planning did not envision changes to the service.
+While; however, it was not included as background in the Plan's technical work, the Plan supports the North Bethesda Transitway as master planned.